massimilianogoi/Stockfish/Readme.md

     Limit Syzygy tablebase probing to positions with at most this many pieces left (including kings and pawns).

-  * #### OwnBook
-    Checkbox, you can enable or disable the usage of the Polyglot books.
-The Polyglot books are by convention the ones having extension .bin.

-  * #### BookFile
-    You must fill this textbox with the full path of the first book starting from the root.

-  * #### BookFile2
-    You must fill this textbox with the full path of the second book starting from the root.

-  * #### BookFile3
-    You must fill this textbox with the full path of the third book starting from the root.

-  * #### BookFile4
-    You must fill this textbox with the full path of the fourth book starting from the root.

-  * #### BestBookMove
-    I this checkbox is enabled the engine will play only the best move that is present in the book in a certain position.

-  * #### BookDepth
-    How many plies in depth will go the search in the books instead of using the engine computation.

 ## What to expect from Syzygybases?